-- Bok choy – cut in half and steamed or lightly fried
+- Bok choy/pak choy – cut in half and steamed or lightly fried

 - Cauliflower – typically marinated

-- Chickpeas – can be seasoned and baked as well as raw
+- Chickpeas – seasoned and baked or just plain from a can

-Then there’s some extras, which I normally keep in my fridge or pantry for that extra bit of flavour and nutrients, such as:
+Here are some extras, which I usually keep in my fridge or pantry for that extra bit of flavour, nutrients or crunch.